Back in Barnaby’s Bar Luke continued his discussions with the old man…

-The old man pointed at Luke in response.
+The old man jabbed a finger at Luke.
 'Exactly…He was supposed to be at work – as far as his wife was aware, yet he wasn’t.
 His vehicle was found parked near a local park.’

 ‘Where are you going with this?’
 Luke asked.